Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 EPA provided input to the FTC in the development of the original version of the Green Guides and shared its experience in environmentally preferable products and purchasing with the FTC during the latest revision of the Green Guides.
 The Green Guides discuss how seals and certifications are likely to be perceived by consumers and give guidance about the types of claims that could be supported.
 The Guides' primary focus is on providing guidance to marketers on how reasonable consumers are likely to interpret environmental marketing claims, and how marketers can substantiate them.
 They do not address the substance of standards or ecolabels, the process used to develop standards, or their use in the procurement process – all of which are important to federal purchasers.
 Moreover, under Section 5 of the FTC Act, marketers have flexibility in choosing how to substantiate their claims as long as they have competent and reliable scientific evidence to back up their claim.

 The National Institute of Standards and Technology (NIST) is the federal entity charged with coordinating federal activities in standardization, and provides guidance to EPA and other federal agencies on the use of private sector standards and with respect to conformity assessment questions.
 NIST also has experience in the application of lifecycle assessment (LCA) and lifecycle costing (LCC).

-Comment: How do the Guidelines apply to government-developed ecolabels?
-How did government mandated ecolabels influence the Guidelines?
+Comment: How does the Framework apply to government-developed ecolabels?
+How did government mandated ecolabels influence the Framework?

 The federal government is required by various statutes and Executive Orders and the Federal Acquisition Regulation to procure products and/or services meeting certain ecolabels, including those developed and/or managed by the government.
 These mandates include EPA's ENERGY STAR label, SNAP Program, and Comprehensive Procurement Guidelines Program; USDA's Bio-preferred label; DOE's Federal Energy Management Program; and the Green Electronic Council's EPEAT.